High order solution of Poisson problems with piecewise constant coefficients and interface jumps: Introduction.

 The remainder of the paper is organized as follows.
-In~\S\ref{sec:problem} the general Poisson problem that we seek to solve is introduced. \S\ref{sec:solution} includes the details of the proposed algorithm, as well as a discussion of issues such as accuracy and computational cost. \S\ref{sec:results} presents examples of the algorithm applied to examples involving complex geometries and interfaces of discontinuity.
+In~\S\ref{sec:problem} we introduce the general Poisson problem that we seek to solve.
+In \S\ref{sec:potential} we review well established results pertaining to the potential formulation of the Laplace equation.
+In \S\ref{sec:solution} we present the proposed algorithm, and discuss details such as accuracy and computational cost.
+In \S\ref{sec:results} we show examples of the algorithm applied to problems involving complex geometries and interfaces of discontinuity, including convergence results.
 Finally, \S\ref{sec:conclusion} contains the conclusions.